 Increased food insecurity is already a result of unchecked climate change.
 Climate change may cause fish populations and crop yields to drop at the food system's production level.
-Staple crops cultivated in high carbon dioxide environments are likely to contain less nutrients (such as protein, iron, and zinc), which has an impact on the nutritional value of people's diets.
+Staple crops cultivated in high carbon dioxide environments are likely to contain fewer nutrients (such as protein, iron, and zinc), which has an impact on the nutritional value of people's diets.
 Increased losses may also result from climate change-induced temperature increases during the food system's distribution and storage phases.
 Additionally, production, storage, and distribution losses are brought on by extreme weather occurrences.
 A decrease in crop yields and agricultural losses may lead to an increase in food costs.

 Globalization and Trade